percy/percy-storybook/README.md

   - **suffix** - A suffix added to this additional snapshot's name.
   - **name** - Snapshot name.
 Replaces the inherited name.
   - **args** - Additional story args for this additional snapshot.
+  - **globals** - Additional story globals for this additional snapshot.
   - **queryParams** - Additional query parameters for this additional snapshot.
   - **include** - Only apply the additional snapshot to matching stories.
   - **exclude** - Do not apply the additional snapshot to matching stories.